 An applicant for graduate study is expected to hold the bachelor's degree from a college of recognized standing.
-The applicant's preparation must be appropriate to the desired program, and must meet the requirements of the specific degree program pursued.
+The applicant's preparation must be appropriate to the desired program and must meet the requirements of the specific degree program pursued.

-Each prospective graduate student must submit an application to the Graduate College and receive a letter of admission before registering for courses.
+Each prospective graduate student must submit an online application to the Office of Graduate Admissions and receive a letter of admission before registering for courses.